Rotatable Antenna Aided Mixed Near-Field and Far-Field Communications in the Upper Mid-Band: Interference Analysis and Joint Optimization: Introduction

-More specifically, unlike purely near-field or far-field communications, prior work \cite{zhang2023mixed} has highlighted a key characteristic inherent to mixed-field communications: a near-field user experiences significant interference from the beam intended for a far-field user, even when positioned at a different spatial angle.
-This interference stems from the \emph{energy-spread} effect caused by the mismatch between the far-field beamforming vector and the near-field steering vector.
-Such a mismatch leads to strong correlations across a wide angular domain, thereby inevitably resulting in complex mixed-field interference issues.
-This interference, combined with pure near-field and far-field inter-user interference, significantly complicates the design for mixed-field communication systems.
-Moreover, existing work on mitigating such interference issues is still in its infancy and has not been thoroughly investigated.
+More specifically, unlike purely near-field or far-field communications, prior work \cite{zhang2023mixed} has highlighted a key characteristic inherent to mixed-field communications: a near-field user experiences significant interference from beams intended for far-field users, even when positioned at a different spatial angle.
+This interference, referred to as \emph{mixed near-field and far-field interference}, arises from the \emph{energy-spread} effect caused by the mismatch between the far-field beamforming vector and the near-field steering vector.
+This mismatch leads to strong correlations across a wide angular domain, thereby inevitably resulting in complex mixed-field interference challenges.
+This interference, combined with pure near-field and far-field inter-user interference, significantly complicates the design of mixed-field communication systems.
+Moreover, existing work on mitigating such interference is still in its infancy, and the related challenges have not been thoroughly investigated.

-Movable antennas (MAs)/fluid antennas \cite{9264694,9650760,10318061,10243545,10595399,Zhu_Corre,Ma_Corre} have recently emerged as a promising solution for interference management by exploiting the degree-of-freedom (DoF) offered by flexible antenna movement.
+Movable antennas (MAs)/fluid antennas \cite{11197972,9264694,9650760,10318061,10243545,10595399,Zhu_Corre,Ma_Corre} have recently emerged as a promising solution for interference management by exploiting the degrees-of-freedom (DoFs) offered by flexible antenna movement.
 Specifically, the authors in \cite{Zhu_Corre} demonstrated that by properly designing the antenna position, full array gain can be achieved in the desired direction while completely nullifying interference in all undesired directions.
-Subsequently, this study was further extended in \cite{Ma_Corre} to multiple desired directions, which suggested maximizing the beamforming gain across signal directions while constraining the maximum interference power in undesired directions.
-However, it is important to note that the aforementioned works are designed specifically for interference mitigation in far-field communications, which may not be applicable to mixed-field communication scenarios.
-In such scenarios, a complex interplay of near-field inter-user interference, far-field inter-user interference, and mixed-field inter-user interference coexists, necessitating advanced approaches.
+Subsequently, this study was further extended in \cite{Ma_Corre} to multiple desired directions, where the beamforming gain across signal directions is maximized while the maximum interference power in undesired directions is constrained.
+However, the aforementioned works specifically tackled interference mitigation for far-field communications and may not be applicable to mixed-field communication scenarios.
+In such scenarios, a complex interplay of near-field inter-user interference, far-field inter-user interference, and mixed-field inter-user interference exists, necessitating advanced interference mitigation approaches.